Digitizing Records When Buying or Selling a Medical Practice

 close up of a medical doctor and their stethoscope

-In this article, we’ll explore what happens to patient health records during the transition of a medical practice, the common challenges involved, and how digitizing these records can make the process much easier for everyone involved.
+In this article, we’ll look at what happens to patient records during a practice transition, and how a HIPAA compliant scanning provider like SecureScan can make the process easy and secure.

 A Note About Legal Due Diligence and Compliance

-When buying a medical practice, legal due diligence is critical, especially when it comes to handling patient health records.
-It’s important to understand that these records cannot simply be transferred to the new owner without meeting specific legal requirements.
-Federal and state laws, including HIPAA, mandate that patients have the option to authorize the transfer of their records to a new provider of their choice.
+When buying a medical practice, legal due diligence is an important part of the process, especially when it comes to handling patient health records.
+These records can’t be transferred to a new owner without meeting certain legal requirements.
+Federal and state laws, including HIPAA, require that patients be given the opportunity to authorize the transfer of their records to a new provider of their choice.

-Each state also has its own privacy regulations.
-For example, many states require that medical records be retained for a set number of years, often seven or more, with even stricter rules for pediatric records.
-Sellers must also inform patients about their rights to transfer their records, ensuring that their personal health information remains protected throughout the transition.
+Each state also enforces its own privacy and retention rules.
+For example, many states require that medical records be retained for a set number of years, with additional rules applying to pediatric records.
+Sellers are also responsible for informing patients of their rights and ensuring their information remains protected during the transition.

 Understanding the Transition Process